SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 ## THE ANALYSIS
 ---

+SQL commands used while performing my analysis include:
+✅SELECT* ✅FROM table_name ✅LIMIT ✅AS ✅WHERE ✅COUNT ✅GROUP BY ✅ORDER BY ✅ MIN / MAX ✅SUM ✅AVG

 The main purpose of the analysis was to look over the dataset of loans consisting of credits or grants and provide insights on the following questions: